 EDU 1613.
 Foundations in Education.
-Survey of the history and philosophies of American education with special emphasis on current issues and problems in education.
-Includes a minimum of 30 hours field experience.
+Survey of education, teaching, and learning, including research methodology with special emphasis on current issues in American Education and society.
+Includes a minimum of 15 hours of field experience in preschool to 12th grade schools.